wjlow/intro-to-scala/README.md

 $ brew cask install java8
 ```

-#### 3. Install sbt 1.x (recommended but optional, we have included a portable version)
+#### 3. Install sbt (recommended but optional, we have included a portable version)

 We recommend that you install `sbt` on your machine even though a portable runner is included.

-> The actual version of `sbt` used is in your `project/build.properties` file and the global `sbt` is merely used for bootstrapping your project.
+> The actual version of `sbt` used is specified per-project in your [`project/build.properties`](./project/build.properties)
+file and the global `sbt` is merely used for bootstrapping your project.
 You should not get conflicting `sbt` installations even if you have multiple Scala projects using different versions of `sbt`.

 ##### macOS (using [Homebrew](https://brew.sh))